Ergodicity of the infinite swapping algorithm at low temperature: Setting, main results and applications

 \subsection{Application to simulated annealing}

-In this section, we apply the log-Sobolev inequality of Theorem \ref{thm:LSI} to the simulated annealing of the isa.
+Here we apply the log-Sobolev inequality in Theorem \ref{thm:LSI} to the isa for simulated annealing.

-The goal of simulated annealing is to find the global minimum of a function~$H: \mathbb{R}^N \to \mathbb{R}$ that is potentially non-convex and lives in a high-dimensional space.
+The goal of simulated annealing is to find the global minimum of a function~$H: \mathbb{R}^n \to \mathbb{R}$ that is potentially non-convex.
 Let us explain the main idea of the stochastic version of simulated annealing.
-One considers a stochastic process on~$H$ that is subject to thermal noise.
-When simulating this process one lowers the temperature slowly over time.
+One considers a stochastic process on~$H$ subject to thermal noise.
+When simulating this process, one lowers the temperature slowly over time.
 Hereby, the stochastic process gets trapped.
 Now, the goal is to show that the trapped process converges to the global minimum of~$H$ with high probability.
-This is typically true if the cooling is slow enough.
-Hence, another goal is to find the best stochastic process with the fastest possible cooling schedule that still allows one to find the global minimum.
+This is typically true if the temperature is lowered slowly enough.
+Hence, another goal is to find the best stochastic process with the fastest possible cooling schedule that still allows to approximate the global minimum.

-Simulated annealing for the overdamped Langevin dynamics was studied in \cite{GH86, Miclo}.
+Simulated annealing adapted to the over-damped Langevin dynamics was studied in \cite{GH86, Miclo}, see also \cite{TZ21} for a review and results in discrete time.
 As we will see below, the cooling schedule has to be logarithmically slow.
-This implies long computation times in order to find the global minimum.
-There are many ways to improve this behavior.
-Luckily, one has the freedom to choose the underlying stochastic process which is used for simulated annealing.
+This implies long waiting time in order to reach the global minimum.
+There are many approaches to improve this behavior.
+Luckily, one has the freedom to choose the underlying stochastic process used for simulated annealing.
 One of the most efficient approach is called Cuckoo search and is based on L\'evy flights (see \cite{Pav07,YaSu09}).
 Those methods are able to find the global minimum in certain situations with a polynomial cooling schedule.
 An alternative is to use replica exchange or parallel tempering.
-As we know from~\cite{Dupuis12}, mixing can only improve when particles are swapped faster, which makes the isa a natural candidate for simulated annealing.
+As we know from~\cite{Dupuis12}, mixing only improves when particles are swapped faster, making the isa a natural candidate for accelerating simulated annealing.